SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/create-app/config/new-certificate.md

 ---
+uid: dp-new-certificate
 title: New certificate
-uid: dp-new-certificate
 description: How to create a new certificate for an app in the SuperOffice Developer Portal.
+keywords: Developer Portal, app, certificate
 author: Bergfrid Dias
-date: 04.27.2023
+date: 08.21.2024
-keywords: Developer Portal, app, certificate
+version_devportal: 1.25
 topic: howto
-version_devportal: 1.11
 envir: cloud
-client:
 ---

 # New certificate